lomsa-dev/http-mock-adapter/README.md

 ## Changelog

-All notable changes to this project will be documented in the [CHANGELOG.md](https://github.com/lomsa-dev/http-mock-adapter/blob/master/CHANGELOG.md "Project's CHANGELOG.md file") file.
+All notable changes to this project will be documented in the [CHANGELOG.md](https://github.com/lomsa-dev/http-mock-adapter/blob/main/CHANGELOG.md "Project's CHANGELOG.md file") file.

 ---

 ## Authors

+See the [AUTHORS](https://github.com/lomsa-dev/http-mock-adapter/blob/main/AUTHORS "Project's AUTHORS file") file for information regarding the authors of the project.

 **NOTICE**: The file doesn't exist for now.

 See the
-[ACKNOWLEDGEMENTS.md](https://github.com/lomsa-dev/http-mock-adapter/blob/master/ACKNOWLEDGEMENTS.md "Project's ACKNOWLEDGEMENTS.md file") file for information regarding the tools/resources used while developing the project.
+[ACKNOWLEDGEMENTS.md](https://github.com/lomsa-dev/http-mock-adapter/blob/main/ACKNOWLEDGEMENTS.md "Project's ACKNOWLEDGEMENTS.md file") file for information regarding the tools/resources used while developing the project.

 ---

 ## License

-http-mock-adapter is licensed under the permissive MIT License ([LICENSE](https://github.com/lomsa-dev/http-mock-adapter/blob/master/LICENSE "Copy of the MIT license")).
+http-mock-adapter is licensed under the permissive MIT License ([LICENSE](https://github.com/lomsa-dev/http-mock-adapter/blob/main/LICENSE "Copy of the MIT license")).

 ---

 ## Contribution

-For information regarding contributions, please refer to [CONTRIBUTING.md](https://github.com/lomsa-dev/http-mock-adapter/blob/master/CONTRIBUTING.md "Project's CONTRIBUTING.md file") file.
+For information regarding contributions, please refer to [CONTRIBUTING.md](https://github.com/lomsa-dev/http-mock-adapter/blob/main/CONTRIBUTING.md "Project's CONTRIBUTING.md file") file.